will-y/crystal-tools/README.md

 - `rocket_experience_boost` (5): Determines how much experience Rockets get per use.
 Range: 1 - 1000.
 - `apple_experience_boost` (0.5): Multiplies how much experience Apples get, experience is calculated by `EXP_GAINED` = (SATURATION * 2 + 1) * NUTRITION * APPLE_EXPERIENCE_BOOST.
 Range: 0.1 - 1000.0.
 - `furnace_experience_boost` (1): Multiplies how much experience Furnaces get, experience is calculated by `EXP_GAINED` = RECIPE_EXP * 10 * FURNACE_EXPERIENCE_BOOST.
 Range: 0.1 - 1000.0.
 - `fishing_rod_exp` (10): Determines how much experience you get for fish caught.
-Range 1 - 1000
+Range 1 - 1000.

-### Repair
+- `experience_leveling_scaling` (10): Number of levels in a tool before the experience level costs increases.
+Set to 0 to disable scaling.
+Range: 0 - 100.
+- `experience_per_skill_level` (10): Determines the number of experience levels you need to gain a level on a tool.
+Set to 0 to disable.
+Range: 0 - 100.

+#### Tool Settings
 - `tool_repair_cooldown` (50): Determines the cooldown between durability repairs for tools with the auto repair upgrade in ticks (20 ticks per second).
 Range: 1 - 10000.
 - `repair_in_hand` (false): If true, tools will auto repair while you are holding them
 - `rocket_repair_modifier` (10): Multiplied by TOOL_REPAIR_COOLDOWN to get the cooldown of the auto repair on the rocket.
 Range: 1 - 10000.
 - `apple_repair_modifier` (10): Multiplied by TOOL_REPAIR_COOLDOWN to get the cooldown of the auto repair on the apple.
 Range: 1 - 10000.

-### Misc
-- `upgrade_screen_background` ("cracked_deepslate_tiles"): Determines the block texture to use for the background of the upgrade screen.
-Must be a vanilla block's resource location.
-[Here](https://minecraft.fandom.com/wiki/Java_Edition_data_values#Blocks) is a list of options from the wiki.
-- `enable_item_requirements` (true): Set to false to disable certain nodes from requiring items to upgrade.
-- `background_opacity` (1.0): Controls the background opacity of the skill tree screen.
-Range: 0 - 1.0.
-- `pause_screen` (true): Controls if the skill tree screen pauses the game or not in single-player.
-- `reach_increase` (0.5): The amount of reach you get for each level (in blocks).
-Range: 0.1 - 20.
-- `enchant_tools` (false): If true, tools will be enchantable.
-This could cause weird interactions and issues.
-- `experience_leveling_scaling` (10): Number of levels in a tool before the experience level costs increases.
-Set to 0 to disable scaling.
-Range: 0 - 100.
-- `experience_per_skill_level` (10): Determines the number of experience levels you need to gain a level on a tool.
-Set to 0 to disable.
-Range: 0 100.
+- `vein_miner_range` (4): Determines the range of the vein miner upgrade on the shovel, pickaxe, and AIOT.
+It will mine blocks upo to this range away from the ore broken.
+Range 1 - 100.
+- `tree_chopper_range` (10): Determines the range of the tree chopper and tree stripper upgrade on the axe.
+It will mine logs up to this range away from the log broken.
+Range 1 - 100.
+- `always_channel` (true): If true, channeling Crystal Tridents will summon lightning even if they don't hit an entity.

-### Disable Tools
+#### Disable Tools
 - `disable_pickaxe` (false): Disables the Crystal Pickaxe
 - `disable_shovel` (false): Disables the Crystal Shovel
 - `disable_axe` (false): Disables the Crystal Axe